printfoo/nlp-interpretability/README.md

 ### 1.1. *Soft* rationale selection with *attention*.

-*Attention* is a neural mechanism designed to weigh input sequence for downstream modules.
+*Attention* is a neural mechanism designed to weigh input sequences for downstream modules.
 The attention weights can be viewed as rationales.

 [Attention is not Explanation](https://arxiv.org/pdf/1902.10186.pdf) (Jain and Wallace, 2019) showed that attention does not provide *faithful* explanations, the following two senses:

 - Attention weights are only weakly correlated with measures of feature importance.
 - Alternative (adversarially generated) attention weights can yield the same prediction.

-[Attention is not not Explanation](https://arxiv.org/pdf/1908.04626.pdf) (Wiegreffe and Pinter, 2019) continues (Jain and Wallace, 2019), and show that although attention explanation may not be *faithful*, but they are *plausible*.
+[Attention is not not Explanation](https://arxiv.org/pdf/1908.04626.pdf) (Wiegreffe and Pinter, 2019) continues (Jain and Wallace, 2019), and show that although attention explanation may not be *faithful*, they are *plausible*.

-[Attention Interpretability across NLP Tasks](https://arxiv.org/pdf/1909.11218.pdf) (Vashishth et al., 2019) evaluated attention as explanation on diverse NLP tasks, and shows that attention weights correlate with measures of feature importance for pair sequence tasks (e.g., question answering), but not for single sequence tasks (e.g., sequence classification).
+[Attention Interpretability across NLP Tasks](https://arxiv.org/pdf/1909.11218.pdf) (Vashishth et al., 2019) evaluated attention as explanations on diverse NLP tasks, and shows that attention weights correlate with measures of feature importance for pair sequence tasks (e.g., question answering), but not for single sequence tasks (e.g., sequence classification).

 ## 2. Models surpervised by rationales for explainability.